The F5 Criterion revised: Conclusions and future work

 (Faug\`ere calls this latter condition $o\left(\Spol\left(g_{1},g_{2}\right)\right)$.)
 We also changed the definition of \emph{normal pair} by adding a new condition: the fact that we can consider only primitive $\S$-irreducible polynomials.

 We then proposed a simple algorithm to show an application of the new criterion.
-The algorithm presented here is mainly demonstrative, and does not include many {}``obvious'' optimizations such as holding off on the computation of a new polynomial $f$ until it is actually needed in step~\ref{algostep_reduce} of Algorithm~\ref{algo_SGb}.
+The algorithm presented here is mainly demonstrative, and does not include many ``obvious'' optimizations such as holding off on the computation of a new polynomial $f$ until it is actually needed in step~\ref{algostep_reduce} of Algorithm~\ref{algo_SGb}. \begin{acknowledgement*} The authors would like to thank the referees for helpful and instructive comments that improved the paper. \end{acknowledgement*}